Wealth Dojo.

 Alongside time with the land and more-than-human world, the program may include opportunities to connect with social innovators and practitioners working at the edges of regenerative futures, systemic change and deep transitions.

-A 9-month hybrid accompaniment within The Wealth Dojo for women wealth holders across three generations of family.
+A 9-month hybrid accompaniment within The Wealth Dojo for women wealth holders across multi generations of family.

-Intergenerational wealth without rites can produce ghost capital — resources carrying the unmetabolised weight of what came before.
+Intergenerational wealth without rites can produce ‘ghost’ capital — resources carrying the unmetabolised weight of what came before.
 For some families, that means unresolved obligations and silences.
-For others, it means a powerful ancestral thread that has never been given its full voice.
-Either way, without a conscious passage, wealth moves on autopilot — shaped by patterns no one has chosen to examine.
+For others, it means a powerful ancestral thread that is seeking a full voice.
+Either way, without a conscious passage, wealth moves on autopilot — sometimes shaped by patterns no one has chosen to examine or that no longer serve.

-This 9-month hybrid journey is an extended practice ground for women wealth holders across three generations of family.
-It offers accompaniment through a rites-of-passage process that supports families to reckon with how wealth has moved through their lineages, what it has protected, what it has carried, and what it is now being asked to become.
+This 9-month hybrid journey is an extended practice ground for women wealth holders across multiple generations of family.
+It offers accompaniment through a rites-of-passage process that supports families to reckon with how wealth has moved through their lineages, what it has protected, what it has carried, and what it is askingto become.

 This is not about optimizing family governance or securing continuity.
 It is about slowing capital down enough to be moved with greater presence and discernment — across generations, across time, across more-than-human worlds.

 This offering may take the form of a small cohort of families walking alongside one another, or a more intimate accompaniment with a single family.
-In both cases, the emphasis is on moving wealth in ways that are more truthful, more grounded, and more commensurate with the times we are in.
+In both cases, the emphasis is on moving wealth in ways that are truthful, grounded, and commensurate with the times we are in.